William Levitt: Later years and death

 After the restriction against Levitt moving to a new home building company in the United States expired, he was unable to repeat the success he had achieved with Levitt & Sons.
 He established a series of companies and joint ventures through the 1970s and 1980s which failed.
 The ITT stock he often used for collateral on these ventures lost 90% of its value, saddling him with great debt.

-The Levitt Corp. had their license to conduct business in Prince George's County, Maryland, revoked in October 1978 after building inspectors found more than 2,500 code violations in 122 homes of their latest subdivision, Northview.
+The Levitt Corp. had its license to conduct business in Prince George's County, Maryland, revoked in October 1978 after building inspectors found more than 2,500 code violations in 122 homes of their latest subdivision, Northview.

 He was accused of misappropriation of funds from the charitable Levitt Foundation and agreed to repay $5 million, more than $5 million or $11 million (in 1992).

 Levitt died from kidney disease at a hospital in Manhasset, New York, on January 28, 1994, at the age of 86.